MicrosoftDocs/patterns-practices/patterns-practices/guide/3-managing-dependencies-between-components-using-the-prism-library-5.0-for-wpf.md

     -   If you want to conditionally register specific services, configure the container through code.
     -   If you have module-level services, consider configuring the container through code so that those services are registered only if the module is loaded.

+> [!NOTE]
-**Note:** Some containers, such as MEF, cannot be configured via a configuration file and must be configured via code.
+> Some containers, such as MEF, cannot be configured via a configuration file and must be configured via code.

 ## Core Scenarios